wilgaboury/super-speedy-dial/README.md

 ## Main External Libraries Used

 - [Solidjs](https://www.solidjs.com) - A reactive javascript framework.
 This library has impressive benchmark performace and is designed to be developer friendly.
-- [Muuri](https://muuri.dev/) - Configurable and flexible layouting library.
-Used to layout tiles, drag and drop them, and provides nice animations.

 ## Design Principles